 - The best use of locally available construction and fabrication materials

 - The need to be able to process local and imported cattle using the same facilities

 - The safety of the people working in the facilities

 - The colour and shelf life of the processed meat.

-CAD drawings can be requested from the Project Manager - Live Export Research and Development at [email protected]
+Complete computer-aided design (CAD) files are also available by contacting Sharon Dundon - Project Manager - Live Export Research and Development at [email protected]